tuda-parallel/TMIO/README.md

 <p align="right"><a href="#tmio">⬆</a></p>

 ### Testing
-To test the the library works execute:
+To test that the library works execute:
 ``` sh
 make clean
 make